nikolmichaelidou/PROJECT-5-CI/README.md

 ## Dataset Content

 This dataset contains 2104 images of cherry leaves.
-The photos show healthy leaves and leaves with mildew
+The photos show healthy leaves and leaves with mildew.

 ## Requirements